 In 1996 he was honoured by the Institüt de France, Académie des Sciences as one of the top 50 leading scientists in Europe under 40 yrs.
 He was the Royal Society of Chemistry Sir Edward Frankland Fellow in 1996/97.
 In 1997 he was awarded the Exxon European Chemical and Engineering Prize.
 In 1998 he became Professor.

 In 2012, following the establishment of a mutually successful relationship with SCG Chemicals Co.
 Ltd, Dermot was instrumental in creating the SCG-Oxford Centre of Excellence for Chemistry (CoE) on which he serves as the Director.
 This is a unique collaboration between SCG and the University of Oxford with dedicated laboratories in the Department of Chemistry focusing on the research and development in the area of Nanomaterials and catalysis.
-It currently includes employs forty-five people, who work on 44 projects with total committed funds of over £10 million.
+It has employed forty-five people over 49 projects with total committed funds of over £19 million.

 The establishment of the CoE itself has strengthened scientific and commercial ties between the UK and Thailand leading to Professor Dermot O’Hare and SCG's presentation to HRH Princess Sirindhorn at the British Embassy, Bangkok in 2016, which was a tremendous honor.
 Also in recognition of the creation of the CoE he received an Impact Award from the University of Oxford.